Aligning Irregular SCADA Timestamps to UTC for EPA Compliance Automation

 df = df.set_index("timestamp_utc").sort_index()

-# Resample to target frequency
+# Resample to the target frequency.

 resampled = df[[value_col]].resample(target_freq).mean()